-V&A Publishing been working on revamping (and expanding) a series of books that weaves together a number of strands of the Museum’s work.
+V&A Publishing has been working on revamping (and expanding) a series of books that weaves together a number of strands of the Museum’s work.
 Although we have published the autobiographies of some of the most famous designers working in fashion for a long time – including Christian Dior, Barbara Hulanicki, Paul Poiret, Mary Quant and Elsa Schiaparelli – we wanted to add more, particularly titles that are normally hard to find.

 One of the most wonderful resources available to us in V&A Publishing is the National Art Library (internally pretty much always called ‘the en-ay-el’).
 Its reading rooms are beautiful – and accessible to everyone.

 The collection has many books written by fashion insiders, some long out of print.
 These are compelling as primary sources, written by people working in the industry – often primarily for others working in the industry.
 Some of these names are well known, often designers and models, or journalists and magazine editors, but there are also teachers, tailors, assistants and anonymous commentators.

 These books in the NAL should be more available to more people, but at the same time we want to build a collection that presents entertaining stories and fascinating lives.
 We now have a small list, with more titles to come, that includes writing by Vogue editor Bettina Ballard, Dior model and World War Two codebreaker Jean Dawnay (later Princess George Galitzine) and Harpers Bazaar editor Carmel Snow.
 These are being selected and developed by Karen Fick here in V&A Publishing.